Thrill Rides and Midways.

 - The Behemoth roller coaster of Canada's Wonderland, Toronto.
 IMG_2844

 - © 2008 Dean Oros Photo + Design

 - Image Size

-entertainment Canada's Wonderland thrill ride amusement park amusement park ride amusement park amusement park ride attraction Canada's Wonderland entertainment loop (rollercoaster) midway North America outdoors park people person rail railway railway (tracks for wheels) recreation rides riding roller coaster roller coasters roller-coaster rollercoaster rollercoaster track rollercoasters sitting sky speed summer support support (structure) tall thrill tourist attraction track track (rails) travel travel (destination) turning upside down vacation Wonderland
+amusement park ride Canada's Wonderland entertainment amusement park amusement park amusement park ride attraction Canada's Wonderland entertainment loop (rollercoaster) midway North America outdoors park people person rail railway railway (tracks for wheels) recreation rides riding roller coaster roller coasters roller-coaster rollercoaster rollercoaster track rollercoasters sitting sky speed summer support support (structure) tall thrill tourist attraction track track (rails) travel travel (destination) turning upside down vacation Wonderland tourism travel vacation holiday

 - Contained in galleries